 They can extend their knowledge by attending specialized courses and benefiting from a vast seminar program attracting major speakers from all over the world.
 At the end of their studies (typically three years), students defend their PhD according to European guidelines.

-The call opens in October and students are selected on a competitive basis.
-Candidates are first selected by host laboratories and their applications are presented to the selection committee by mid-December.
-Candidates who are short listed by the selection committee are then interviewed during March, with results communicated by the beginning of April.
+The call opens in September and students are selected on a competitive basis.
+Candidates are first selected by host laboratories and their applications are presented to the selection committee by mid-November.
+Candidates who are short listed by the selection committee are then interviewed during February, with results communicated by the end of February.
 Selected students are enrolled in the following October for a three-year contract.

-Assistance for accommodation in student residences, including the Résidence internationale de l'Institut Pasteur, will also be available
+Assistance with administrative issues and for accommodation in student residences, including the Cité Internationale Universitaire de Paris, will also be available.
+(Financial support and benefit)